 Lake Nighthorse opened to recreation in the spring of 2018.
 The recreation area is managed by the City of Durango.
 Recreation opportunities at Lake Nighthorse include swimming, boating, fishing, and picnicking.
-Motorized use is allowed from May 15 to November 15.
+Motorized boat use is allowed from May 15 to November 15.
 All motorized boats are inspected for invasive species and are subject to decontamination before entering the water.
+The entry area is being redesigned to better accommodate traffic flow and inspection and decontamination of boats.
+The city completed the installation of a sandy swim beach with amenities recently.